ai-to-ai/Auto-Gmail-Creator/README.md

 Auto Gmail Creation Script

-This script uses [sms-activate.org](https://sms-activate.org) api for phone verification.
+This script uses [sms-activate.org](https://sms-activate.org) api for phone verification but please note that they charge tiny money.

 You don't need to download Chromedriver manually.
 The script does it automatically with webdriver manager.

-This script uses Seleniumwire for proxy rotation.

-If you need, you can modify.
+Is it helpful?
+But you need to use Chrome Browser in your PC in general.

 1. Install Dependencies with "pip install -r requirements.txt"
     - Python 3.x